 You can translate entire projects in a single operation.
 Prefix your original build operation with the sourceanalyzer command followed by the Fortify Static Code Analyzer options.
-For information about integrating with Xcodebuild, see "Xcodebuild Integration Command-Line Syntax" on page 49.
+For information about integrating with Xcodebuild, see "iOS Code Analysis Command-Line Syntax" on page 68.